 AIIAS has adopted the Seventh-day Adventist educational philosophy.
-A copy of this statement is available from the Publications webpage of the Department of Education of the Seventh-day Adventist Church. http://education.gc.adventist.org/publications.html
+A copy of this statement is available from the Resources webpage of the Department of Education of the Seventh-day Adventist Church. https://education.adventist.org/resources/

 Statement of Goals

 The goals of the administrators, faculty, and staff members of AIIAS are as follows: